 Does Portugal allow dual citizenship?

 Yes, Portugal does allow dual citizenship.
-While the country does not have specific dual nationality agreements, the Portuguese government, in line with Portuguese nationality law, does allow second citizenship with several countries and will not require you to give up your original citizenship to become a Portuguese citizen, and simultaneously, an EU citizen.
+While the country does not have specific dual nationality agreements, the Portuguese government, in line with Portuguese nationality law, does allow second citizenship with several countries and will not require you to give up your original citizenship to become a Portuguese citizen and, simultaneously, an EU citizen.

-Now that we know Portuguese law allows dual citizenship and for individuals to maintain ties with their home country, it is important to note that to gain dual citizenship, you must have lived in Portugal for at least five years as a legal resident.
-To meet this residency requirement, you must have been married and have a valid marriage certificate, or have been in a de facto (non-marital) partnership with a Portuguese national for over three years.
-Additional requirements for Portuguese nationality include:
+Individuals can maintain ties with their home country, but it is important to note that to gain dual citizenship in Portugal, you must meet certain criteria.
+These can include living in the country for at least five years as a legal resident (naturalization route), or having Portuguese ancestry (citizenship by descent).
+Alternatively, you must have been married, have a valid marriage certificate, or have been in a de facto (non-marital) partnership with a Portuguese national for over three years to meet this residency requirement.

 - Portuguese language proficiency